Introduction

 Rather than simply observing the introduction and evolution of personal computers, operating systems, the Internet, mobile telephones, etc., I was actively living it in my most formative years, seeing and understanding the changes that were occurring, reading computer magazines to learn all of the new technologies that we have come to accept as “normal” today.

-I am also a keen amateur musician and have several active musical projects – to find out more, take a look at the music page.
+I am also a musician and composer and have several active musical projects – to find out more, take a look at the music page or perhaps visit my Bandcamp site.

 In my early primary school years, I was introduced to computers using BBC Micro Computers, which were used in British schools for some years to follow.
 I used early Paintbrush-type programs to draw pictures, educational programs to help improve mathematical skills, etc. There were not so many programs around and my teachers had only a very limited understanding of the computers, but nevertheless, it was a start.
 Later-on, I used LOGO to make simple programs and learn the basics of procedural machine instruction.
 I used Lego® LOGO to control Lego® Technic models, developing model cattle feeders, burglar alarms, etc. using motors, light sensors, lights, buzzers, etc. and binary logic to develop rule-based programs.